Heading to Kosovo? | Things to consider

 Where is Kosovo?

 Kosovo is located in Southeastern Europe.
-To the north and east, Kosovo is bordered by Serbia, to the south by Macedonia, to the west by Albania, and to the northwest by Montenegro.
+To the north and east, it borders Serbia, to south Macedonia, to west Albania, and to northwest Montenegro.

-Kosovo declared its independence on 17 February 2008 and has been recognized by 114 countries until now.
+The country declared its independence on 17 February 2008 and is recognized by 114 countries until now.

-There are two official languages in Kosovo: Albanian and Serbian.
+There are two official languages: Albanian and Serbian.
 Other languages, such as Turkish, Roma, and Bosnian, are official at the municipal level if the municipality has more than 10% citizens of that community.
 Moreover, most of the Kosovo citizens speak other languages such as English and German, so language won’t be an issue.

-Kosovo is not part of the EU nor EuroZone; however, Euro is used as the official currency since its launching.
+The newest European country is not part of the EU nor EuroZone; however, Euro is the official currency since its launching.
 In case you need to exchange money, you can do this at banks or exchange offices.

 If you’re thinking of visiting Serbia AFTER Kosovo, you might want to reconsider that.
 Serbia doesn’t allow anyone with a Kosovo stamp in their passport to enter through its crossing points with Kosovo (as it doesn’t recognize the country).
 Therefore, you can go through Macedonia (Kumanovo), or through Montenegro.